promised-ai/redpoll-website/content/blog/explainable-problems.md

     )
 }}

 Making interpretable models that are generalizable, powerful, and fast is incredibly hard, so the bulk of explainable AI research (both separate and as a part of the XAI program) focuses on explaining the predictions and decisions of the types of AI we already have.
-To relate to the XAI progrm objectives, it means that researchers are focusing only on the "Why did you do that?" and "Why not something else?" questions.
-Unfortunately focusing on the *explanation* part of explainable AI won't solve AI's problems.
+To relate to the XAI program objectives, it means that researchers are focusing only on the "Why did you do that?" and "Why not something else?" questions.
+Unfortunately focusing on the *explanation* part of explainable AI won't solve AI's safety problems.
 It will likely make them worse.

 # Problems with explanation for black box AI